KoelnAPI/data/data/employment/it-nrw_13211-03ir/README.md

 The Landesdatenbank NRW (www.landesdatenbank.nrw.de) uses the key 13211-03ir for this statistic.

 The LS file in the _source folder has been downloaded manually, then converted to simple CSV using the script `to_csv.py`.

+The script `analysis.R` is a GNU R script than can be used as a starting point to analyse the data.